alexa-labs/workshop-in-skill-purchasing/lab-1-guide.md

 	```
 	$ ask simulate -l en-US -t "open name the show"
 	```

+# ^ THIS FAILED.

+    ec2-user:~/environment/workshop-in-skill-purchasing/working (master) $ ask simulate -l en-US -t "alexa, open name the show"
+    ✓ Simulation created for simulation id: 7b8c314a-e841-49ef-b579-f4304e5171ea
+    | Waiting for simulation response{
+    "id": "7b8c314a-e841-49ef-b579-f4304e5171ea",
+    "status": "FAILED",
+    "result": {
+            "error": {
+            "message": "Simulation did not result to an intent belonging to this skill.
+Please make sure the utterance text has the appropriate Alexa invocation command defined for your locale (such as \"ask <invocation name>\" for English locales). "
+            }
+        }
+    }

 1. _(Optional)_ Familiarize yourself with the skill.
 Using a device linked to your account, the Alexa Developer Console test simulator or https://Echosim.io, play the game.
 1. _(Optional)_ Explore the project structure.
 You should see folders for lambda and models, and skill.json file.
 	```